bmartin1/bmartin1.github.io/_projects/4_project.markdown

 ---
 layout: page
-title: 3 NELS
+title: 4 NELS
-description: NELS improves hearing with unlabeled audio.
+description: NELS allows searching indexed audio based on audio and text queries.
 img: /assets/img/NELS_semi.png
-importance: 3
+importance: 4
 ---

 <p align="justify">NELS can take advantage of the continuously crawled unlabeled Web audio to improve its recognition models using semi-supervised learning as described in our paper [1].
 Semi-supervised learning in our setup can be summarized in the following steps.
 First, a sound recognition system is trained using audio with labeled sound events and then evaluated in a test set.
 The system is used to recognize known sounds on an often large unlabeled audio set.
 Using a selection of the newly labeled audio, the system is re-trained and evaluated again in the test set, most likely improving performance.
 The process is repeated until there is no performance improvement.
 Although there were a few papers exploring this topic with about 20,000 audio-only recordings, to the best of our knowledge our study published in 2017 was the first to explore it using audio from Web videos and with one order of magnitude more recordings.</p>